sergueik/selenium_java/swd_recorder/README.md

 ### Info

-Selenium WebDriver Eclipse Extension Toolkit (SWEET) is a OS-independent successor to the [Selenium WebDriver Page Recorder (SWD)](https://github.com/dzharii/swd-recorder) of Dmytro Zharii.
+Selenium WebDriver Extension Toolkit (SWET) is a OS-independent successor to the [Selenium WebDriver Page Recorder (SWD)](https://github.com/dzharii/swd-recorder) of Dmytro Zharii.
 While the latter is .Net Windows Forms/ Razor application, SWEET is based on the [Standard Widget Toolkit](https://www.eclipse.org/swt/) with some third party widgets (currently, [Opal](https://github.com/lcaron/opal) therefore it can be run on Windows, Mac or Linux, 32 or 64 bit platforms.
 Eventually SWET might become an Eclipse plugin.

-The application is developed in Ecipse mars with [SWT Designer/Window Builder](http://www.vogella.com/tutorials/EclipseWindowBuilder/article.html), on Ubuntu 16.04 and Windows.
+The application is developed in Ecipse with [SWT Designer/Window Builder](http://www.vogella.com/tutorials/EclipseWindowBuilder/article.html), on Ubuntu 16.04 and Windows.
 The [Jtwig](http://jtwig.org/) is the code generatsor used.